idofilin/webgl-showcase/README.md

   in the browser's javascript environment).
 The library is available at...
 - The project contains a third-party minimized script for building Voronoi diagrams.
 The script is copyrighted *(C) 2010-2013 Raymond Hill*, released under MIT license, and its source code is available at https://github.com/gorhill/Javascript-Voronoi/.
-- The *galaxy-small.jpg* image file is by the *European Space Agency / Hubble Space Telescope*, and made available under CC-BY-3.0 license (see http://www.spacetelescope.org/copyright/).
+- The *galaxy-small.jpg* image is by the *European Space Agency / Hubble Space Telescope*, and made available under CC-BY-3.0 license (see http://www.spacetelescope.org/copyright/).